Alessio1599/EEG-processing/README.md

 # EEG-analysis
 > Check the codes that you wrote, on matlab, you wrote few comments

 > Move the files in the proper folders: preprocessing and time analysis

 > do the preprocessing steps

+> search for an online database for oddball task!

 This repository is designed to apply initial preprocessing steps to EEG data collected during a 3-stimulus auditory oddball task.
 The data preprocessing includes various signal processing techniques essential for preparing the EEG data for further analysis.
 ## 3-stimulus auditory oddball task